Kauhsa/analog-dance-pad/README.md

 ### The UI shows more sensors than I have

-The firmware reads all 12 ADC pins on the Teensyduino.
+The firmware reads all 12 ADC pins on the Teensy.
 You may get fake readings from pins that have no sensors plugged in and are not grounded.
 If pressing a sensor causes more than one value to go up:
   - Determine which pins are unused.
-You can use this [pinout](https://www.pjrc.com/teensy/card2a.pdf)
+You can use this [pinout](https://www.pjrc.com/teensy/card2a.pdf).
+The sensors follow the pin order, e.g. ADC0 = 1, ADC1 = 2...
   - Press settings and disable the corresponding sensors in the UI, or
   - Ground the unused inputs on the board.